Benchmarking Compositionality with Formal Languages

-Other inference experiments using neural nets attempt to see if the regular boundary can be empirically crossed.
+Others experiment with neural networks to see if they can learn languages higher up the Chomsky hierarchy.
 LSTMs \citep{hochreiter1997long} can perform dynamic counting and variably learn simple counter languages such as some $k$-Dyck languages and $a^{n}b^{n}$ patterns \citep{weiss-etal-2018-practical,suzgun-etal-2019-lstm,bhattamishra-etal-2020-practical, hewitt-etal-2020-rnns}, which are generated by a finite-state machine with a counter on top \citep{schutzenberger1962finite}.
-In contrast, \citet{Avcu+2017-SCDL-standalone} show that LSTM and other RNN architectures often fail to learn long-distance dependencies drawn from simpler sub-regular language classes, even on large benchmarks \citep{mahalunkar-kelleher-2019-multi}. \citet{nelson-etal-2020-probing} study the inference of sequence-to-sequence networks, showing that RNN, LSTM, and GRU \citep{cho2014learning} systematically fail to learn a wide range of regular string copying functions generated from a family of two-way transducers, which characterize regular string-to-string functions.
+In contrast, \citet{Avcu+2017-SCDL-standalone} show that LSTM and other RNN architectures often fail to learn long-distance dependencies drawn from simpler subregular language classes, even on large benchmarks \citep{mahalunkar-kelleher-2019-multi}. \citet{nelson-etal-2020-probing} study the inference of sequence-to-sequence networks, showing that RNN, LSTM, and GRU \citep{cho2014learning} systematically fail to learn a wide range of regular string copying functions generated from a family of two-way transducers, which characterize regular string-to-string functions.
 When augmented with attention, they reliably learn every function, and the attention history mirrors the derivations of the corresponding two-way transducers.
 These independently productive strands of work in compositionality and inference suggest that our work is a reasonable starting point for future interactions.